Letters of Administration NZ — When There Is No Will | Simply Probate

 How much does a lawyer charge for letters of administration in NZ?

-Traditional law firms typically charge $2,000-$6,000+ for letters of administration, often on an hourly basis.
-Simply Probate offers fixed-fee pricing — contact us for a quote.
+Traditional law firms typically charge $2,000–$5,000+ for letters of administration, often on an hourly basis.
+Simply Probate prepares the complete application for a fixed $699 + GST — contact us for details.